-Congestion forecasts and government ignore census data, demographics and surveys that suggest lasting change
+Congestion forecasts and government still ignore lasting change in Florida and nationwide

-A new report from the U.S. Public Interest Research Group (U.S. PIRG) Education Fund and the Frontier Group shows mounting evidence that the Millennial generation’s dramatic shift away from driving is more than temporary.
+A new report from the Florida PIRG Education Fund and the Frontier Group shows mounting evidence that the Millennial generation’s dramatic shift away from driving is more than temporary.
 While the 2000s saw a marked decrease in the average number of miles traveled by young Americans, the study explains that those trends appear likely to continue even as the economy improves – in light of the consistency of Millennials’ surveyed preferences, a continued reduction of Millennials driving to work, and the continued decreases in per-capita driving among all Americans.

-“Millennials are different from their parents, and those differences aren’t going away,” said Phineas Baxandall, Senior Analyst at U.S. PIRG and co-author of the report.
-“After five years of economic growth with stagnant driving, it’s time for federal and state governments to wake up to growing evidence that Millennials don’t want to drive as much as their parents did.
+“Millennials are different from their parents, and those differences aren’t going away,” said Phineas Baxandall, Senior Analyst at the Florida PIRG Education Fund and co-author of the report.
+“After five years of economic growth with stagnant driving, it’s time for the federal and Florida governments to wake up to growing evidence that Millennials don’t want to drive as much as their parents did.
 This change has big implications and policy makers shouldn’t be asleep at the wheel.”

 “Millennials are trying to send a message to policy-makers: We want convenient, walkable neighborhoods with many options for how to get around,” said Tony Dutzik, Senior Analyst at the Frontier Group and co-author of the report.
 “Unfortunately, many of our nation’s transportation policies work to ensure just the opposite result.”